PyramidKV: Dynamic KV Cache Compression based on Pyramidal Information Funneling: Conclusion

 \section{Conclusion}

-In this study, we investigate the intrinsic attention patterns of Large Language Models (LLMs) when processing long context inputs.
-Our empirical analysis leads us to discover the existence of Pyramidal Information Funneling in the attention across layers: it distributes information broadly in lower layers, increasingly concentrates it within specific contexts, and ultimately focuses on critical tokens in higher layers with massive activation or attention sink.
+In this study, we investigate Pyramidal Information Funneling, the intrinsic attention patterns of Large Language Models (LLMs) when processing long context inputs.
 Motivated by this discovery, we design a novel KV cache compression approach \method that utilizes this information flow pattern.
-It varies KV cache sizes across layers, uniquely designed to complement the attention behavior observed across different layers.
-By leveraging the Pyramidal Information Funneling into KV cache compression design, our method excels in memory-constrained settings, preserves long-context understanding ability, and significantly reduces memory usage with minimal performance trade-offs compared to the baselines.
+Our method excels in memory-constrained settings, preserves long-context understanding ability, and significantly reduces memory usage.